Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "I will of course not do this thing if we are not in agreement."
 He was their king, but only by mutual consent.
 Sometimes, that meant leading decisively.
 Other times…

 His Cousin duck-nodded.
-"Maybe...a *test,* Cousin.
+"Maybe... a *test,* Cousin.
 We must see their intent."

 Wise, that.
 The Old Man’s head bobbed in agreement, as he had long ago adopted the gesture.
 "What of their dataspace pet?"